michaelnzegbuna-rgb/Azure-Acr-Docker-Images-Management/templates/README.md

 ---

-## 2. Dockerfile
+## 2. Container Build Configuration

 The application is packaged into a container using a lightweight Python runtime image optimized for production environments.
-The Dockerfile performs the following operations:

-* Uses Python 3.11 Slim as the base image.
-* Creates `/app` as the working directory.
-* Copies dependency definitions into the container.
-* Installs all required packages.
-* Transfers the application source code.
-* Exposes port 80 for inbound traffic.
-* Sets production environment variables.
-* Starts the application using Gunicorn.

 ```dockerfile
 # Use the official Python 3.11 slim image as the base image